NYPL/authoritydata_updater/README.md

 This starts a container, with your local directory mounted into into it.

 3. Go to where the app is mounted and run `bundle`.
+To find out where the app is mounted, refer to the configurations specificed in the docker-compose.yml.
 This makes the required changes to `Gemfile.lock`.
 The _real_ installation will happen in the step 5.